-One of the most important aspects of every item based business is your inventory.
-Your inventory is the main source of your revenue.
-So it’s essential to be smart when making decisions about how much inventory you have, how much to store, and how much to reorder.
+With any goods-based business, inventory is the primary source of revenue.
+So, it’s essential to be smart when holding inventory.
 It can be tempting to keep excess inventory to ensure you’ll always be able to provide for your customers.
 But is carrying excess inventory really the best idea?
+How do you know when you have too much inventory on hand?
+What happens to excess inventory if you’re unable to sell it?

 Pros to holding excess inventory